olexandrduplava/demoSpringBoot/README.md

 1. Open project and run DemoSpringApplication.main.
 2. Project should start in your localhost;

+##Postman
+1. You will find in Postman folder DemoSecurity.json.
+2. Import this to your postman;

 ## AppCheck
 1. Open in postman folder Security and press LOGIN reguest
 2. In body method enter username in username